khetansarvesh/NLP/unitask_downstream_nlp/README.md

   2. [Text Summarization](https://github.com/khetansarvesh/NLP/tree/main/unitask_downstream_nlp/text_summarization) : Architecture similar to what we used in MT can be used here, just change the dataset!!
   3. [Paraphrasing](https://github.com/khetansarvesh/NLP/blob/main/unitask_downstream_nlp/imgs/paraphrase.png) : Architecture similar to what we used in MT can be used here, just change the dataset!!
   4. [Machine Transliteration](https://github.com/khetansarvesh/NLP/blob/main/unitask_downstream_nlp/imgs/trans.png) : Architecture similar to what we used in MT can be used here, just change the dataset!!
-  5. Dialogue Systems (Chatbots) : Earlier these were rule based Chatbots but now they are ML / DL based
+  5. Dialogue Systems (Chatbots) : Earlier these were rule based Chatbots but now they are ML / DL based.
+Following are few famous models finetuned for Chatbot Tasks
+         - ChatGPT / GPT3.5
+         - CLaude
+         - Dolly 2.0 by Databricks
+         - Alpaca-7B | 13B Model by stanford : Fine tuned on llama-7B | 13B respectively
+         - Vicuna 7B | 13B Model : Fine tuned on llama-7B | 13B respectively
+         - Lambda 2 Chat 7B | 13B | 70B : Fine Tuned on Lambda2
-  6. Text2Code Generation
+  6. Text2Code Generation : Following are few famous models finetuned for Text2Code Generation Tasks
+         - CodeWhisper
+         - CodeX / Github Copilot : Fine tuned on GPT3 using publicly available code on github
+         - CodeBERT
+         - PyMT5
   7. In fact all NLU tasks can be framed as a NLG task, for instance
      - Sentimental Analysis output will be ‘this is a positive sentiment’ rather than classification of positive and negative.
      - Similarly QA can be formed as a NLG task